 “every one of the baptized should feel involved in the ecclesial and social change that we so greatly need.
 This change calls for a personal and communal conversion that makes us see things as the Lord does… To see things as the Lord does, to be where the Lord wants us to be, to experience a conversion of heart in his presence.”(2018 Letter to the People of God)

-In his closing remarks at the 2019 Summit, Pope Francis noted:
+In his closing remarks at the 2019 Summit on the Protection of Minors, Pope Francis noted:

 “To achieve that goal [healing], the church must rise above the ideological disputes … that often exploit, for various interests, the very tragedy experienced by little ones.”

 Tragically the Eucharist, source and summit of unity has itself become a sign of division.
 The 1963 Sarcosanctum Concilium Constitution on the Sacred Liturgy described a vision of liturgical renewal ministering to one another and “wholly celebrant.”
 The Mass had become a ritualized performance celebrated by priest with lay as observers in the audience.
 This mirrored the dominant, active clergy and passive lay distinctions in the rest of Church life.
 The Mass was restored to a meal of friends gathering to give thanks, eat and be nurtured and then sent forth to share with the poor and those “on the peripheries.”
 There has been ongoing resistance to liturgical renewal and other reforms of Vatican II.

 Pope Benedict XVI’ response in 2007 Summorum Pontificum granted greater access to the Tridentine Rite Latin Mass.